-We consent to the incorporation by reference in the Registration Statement (No. 333-258416) on Form S-8 of Immuneering Corporation of our report dated March 10, 2022, relating to the consolidated financial statements of Immuneering Corporation and subsidiaries, appearing in this Annual Report on Form 10-K of Immuneering Corporation for the year ended December 31, 2021.
+We consent to the incorporation by reference in the Registration Statement (No. 333-266738) on Form S-3 and Registration Statement (No. 333-258416) on Form S-8 of Immuneering Corporation of our report dated March 6, 2023, relating to the consolidated financial statements of Immuneering Corporation and subsidiaries, appearing in this Annual Report on Form 10-K of Immuneering Corporation for the year ended December 31, 2022.